Points North

 It sounds like there will be cherry blossoms in full bloom along the course, that birds will be chirping and there will be fluffy clouds against the bluest sky.
 But, in order to train for a spring race, one must start in winter.

-I never thought I would be lacing up my shoes to run in winter.
-And yet somewhere between my solo gym workouts and group fitness classes that are so early in the morning that people barely mumble so much as a hello (listen I get it, I haven’t had my coffee yet either), I found myself craving the camaraderie that came with group runs.
-Running on my own wasn’t motivating enough, I needed to know what I was running to or from.
-Having a goal has always helped me to put one foot in front of the other.
+And yet somewhere between my solo gym workouts and group fitness classes that are so early in the morning people barely mumble so much as a hello (listen I get it, I haven’t had my coffee yet either), I found myself craving the camaraderie that came with group runs.

+Joining one of Charm City Run’s training groups does just that, no matter the weather.
 So here I am, less than 3 weeks away from the Sole of the City 10K race, feeling the familiar doubts and excitement that come with an approaching deadline.
 Can I do this?
 Did I train hard enough?
 Am I pushing myself in the right way?
-Here are the biggest takeaways in my training journey so far:

 The race is me against me.

-I’m not going after anyone.
 The goal is always to finish what I started.

-Listen to my body, and trust it more.
+I must listen to my body, and trust it more.

 Surprising myself is coming naturally.